 Diversity, Equity, Inclusion and Accessibility

-Caroline Mullin is a family doctor who spends her clinical time delivering primary care to newly arrived migrants and multi-generational immigrant families at East Boston Neighborhood Health Center.
-She provides clinical care in both Spanish and English and offers holistic primary care, which aims to meet both the medical and social needs of the diverse patient population she serves.
+Dr. Mullin is a family doctor who has spent the majority of her clinical time at Boston University caring for newly arrived migrants and multi-generational immigrant families at East Boston Neighborhood Health Center (EBNHC).
+At her current primary care site, Geiger Gibson Community Health Center, she continues to care for multi-general families and welcomes patients of all ages and backgrounds.
+In addition to her full-scope primary care practice, she also attends on Boston Medical Center’s (BMC) inpatient Labor and Delivery Unit, and rounds within BMC’s Family Medicine Postpartum and Newborn Care Service.
+She provides holistic clinical care in both Spanish and English, which aims to meet both the medical and social needs of the diverse patient population she serves.

 Outside of clinical care, Dr. Mullin advocates for equal compensation and benefits for female physicians.
-Specifically, she has helped to improve lactation policies within Boston University Medical Group and at East Boston Neighborhood Health Center.
-In addition, she has been a leader in her department advocating for fair implementation of a new family medical leave policy.
+Specifically, she has advocated for improved lactation policies within Boston University Medical Group and at East Boston Neighborhood Health Center.
+In addition, she has been a leader in her academic department, advocating for fair implementation of a new Boston University Medical Group family leave policy.

 Publications listed below are automatically derived from MEDLINE/PubMed and other